awsdocs/amazon-redshift-developer-guide/doc_source/delete-adx-datashare-console.md

 1. From the navigator menu, choose **Editor**, then **Query editor v2**\.

 1. If this is the first time you use the Query editor v2, configure your AWS account\.
 By default, an AWS owned key is used to encrypt resources\.
-For more information about configuring your AWS account, see [Configuring your AWS account](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-getting-started.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about configuring your AWS account, see [Configuring your AWS account](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-getting-started.html) in the *Amazon Redshift Management Guide*\.

 1. To connect to the cluster that your AWS Data Exchange datashare is in, choose **Database** and the cluster name in the tree\-view panel\.
 If prompted, enter the connection parameters\.